geerlingguy/ansible-role-postgresql/README.md

       port: # defaults to not set
       state: # defaults to 'present

 A list of PostgreSQL extensions to be enabled on a given database under the server.
-Both `name` and `database` are required.
+Both `name` and `db` are required.
 The other properties are optional.

     postgresql_version: [OS-specific]
     postgresql_data_dir: [OS-specific]